 The Transformation of Ethics and Aesthetics

 Heinrich von Kleist (1777-1811) is one of the most important German writers of the early nineteenth century, and his works have had a profound influence on subsequent writers both in Germany and beyond.
-Our project will explore one aspect of his work (education) that has been almost totally ignored, and will link it to another (the representation of violence) in a way that will shed new light on constructive and destructive functions of violence in his work.
+Our project explored one aspect of his work (education) that has been almost totally ignored, and linked it to another (the representation of violence) in a way that sheds new light on constructive and destructive functions of violence in his work.

 1. How does Kleist transform educational models as embodied in eighteenth-century pedagogical discourses, literature and drama?